Josef-Friedrich/shell-scripts/README.md

 	  Do not remove / clean intermediate *.pdf files.
 	-N, --no-crop
 	  Do not crop.
+	-p, --pdf-for-latex
+	  Create additionally to the eps a corresponding PDF file with the suffix -eps-converted-to.pdf.
 	-s, --svg
 	  Create only SVG files.
 	-S, --short-description